jeffraux/react-native-validate-form/README.md

   }
   ```

-  - InputField will represent your input field component, this component will receive the errors that will be throws by `this.myForm.validate()`.
+  - InputField will represent your input field component, this component will receive the errors that will be thrown by `this.myForm.validate()`.

   ```jsx
     TODO: sample input field